abhidp/tradingview-to-metatrader5/Setup.md

-# TradingView to MT5 Trade Copier
+# TradingView to MT5 Trade Copier (WINDOWS only)

 Automatically copy trades from TradingView to MetaTrader 5 using a proxy server.
+This application has been built and tested on Windows machines only.
+It will not work on MacOS or Linux or any of Linux's Distros.

 ## System Architecture
 For an onverview of the System Architecture, please refer to [System Architecture](SystemArchitecture.md)